Introductory Remarks

 As we stated earlier, marijuana's supporters take seriously the argument concerning the relative dangers inherent in marijuana and alcohol usage; physicians, on the whole, are not so impressed, and tend to dismiss it as irrelevant.

 As we said in the last chapter, potheads draw the conclusion from a comparison of marijuana with alcohol that marijuana is unfairly discriminated against; the laws represent a double standard, just as if there were laws permitting one social group to do something and prohibiting another from doing the same thing.
-If alcohol (which is toxic, lethal, and dangerous) is legal—then why not pot?
+If alcohol (which is toxic, lethal, and dangerous) is legalthen why not pot?
 Marijuana is certainly no more dangerous than alcohol.
 Why aren't both allowed?

 The medical answer to this argument is basically that it is irrelevant.
 Physicians rarely attribute marijuana with a more dangerous temperament than alcohol.
 The disagreement is far less on the facts than on the conclusion to be drawn from the facts.
-Potheads will say that alcohol is far more dangerous than pot, which is relatively innocuous, while doctors will say that pot is no more dangerous than alcohol—both of which are dangerous drugs.
+Potheads will say that alcohol is far more dangerous than pot, which is relatively innocuous, while doctors will say that pot is no more dangerous than alcoholboth of which are dangerous drugs.
 Yet this is a matter of emphasis only.
 Even were marijuana smokers to grant the medical argument, the disagreement concerning the implications of this position would still be rampant.
 Dr. Bloomquist, author of an antimarijuana book, in testimony before the California Senate Public Health and Safety Committee, when asked a question on the relative dangers of the two drugs, replied: "I would almost have to equate the two of them."[48]
 And Donald Louria wrote: "Surely alcohol itself is a dangerous drug.
 Indeed, marijuana's dangers... seem no greater than the documented deleterious effects of alcohol.
-If the question before us were a national referendum to decide whether we would use... either alcohol or marijuana, I might personally vote for marijuana—but that is not the question"[49] Physicians say that the damage to society following the legalization and widespread usage of marijuana would only be additive to the harm inflicted by alcohol.
-Whatever thousand deaths traceable to alcohol we actually experience now would be increased by a considerable number if marijuana restrictions were removed.
+If the question before us were a national referendum to decide whether we would use... either alcohol or marijuana, I might personally vote for marijuanabut that is not the question"[49] Physicians say that the damage to society following the legalization and widespread usage of marijuana would only be additive to the harm inflicted by alcohol.
+Whatever thousand deaths traceable to alcohol we actually experience now would be increased by a considerable number if marijuana restrictions were removed.... the existence of alcoholism and skid rows is not an argument in favor of cannabis but one against it.
+If alcohol has ruined six million lives in this country, how can it possibly be an argument for permitting cannabis to do the same, or worse?
+Logic compels those who argue against alcohol to excuse cannabis to take another stand: they should be arguing for the control of alcohol and the elimination of its evils, not for the extension of those or similar evils to a wider segment of society.

 The attack on alcohol implicitly acknowledges the evils of cannabis and goes on to urge that we let two wrongs make a right.... legalization of cannabis will in no way alleviate the problems of alcoholism but is very likely to add problems of another sort.... one drug is as socially and personally disruptive as the other.
 The question is whether we, as a nation, can afford a second drug catastrophe.[50]